 The last part of Medicare is going to be Part D, this is going to help cover and lower the cost of your prescription drugs.

-Each plan will function differently depending on the insurance company, and once you sign up for coverage you would be considered enrolled in Medicare Part D.
+Each plan will function differently depending on the insurance company, and once you sign up for coverage you would be considered enrolled in Part D.

 These plans are optional and will come with an additional monthly premium that you will have to pay the insurance company directly.